REGISTRATION NOW OPEN FOR 2026

 • What medications are useful and at what doses for nerve pain ?

-surgical knowledge
+surgical support

 Surgical knowledge is critical in determining surgeon choice, alternative options and likely outcomes and risk of complications.
+Several shoulder injuries and disorders require surgical assistance.

 • How do I know if the surgeon is good at that particular surgery ?